Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 - It is better for serious product shipping than throwaway weekend demos.

-- Agent hooks and spec workflows are the parts that make it different.
+- Agent hooks, EARS-formatted specs, and autopilot mode are the parts that make it different.

 Need the condensed profile first?
 Start on the Kiro tool page.